aaarcher-usgs/reproducibility_in_wildlife_ecology/README.txt

 1. Description of methods used for collection/generation of data:

-For complete methodological details, please refer to ArchMiller et al., Computational reproducibility in The Wildlife Societyís flagship journals.
+For complete methodological details, please refer to ArchMiller et al., Computational reproducibility in The Wildlife Society's flagship journals.
 In short, we attempted to computationally reproduce 80 published articles from The Journal of Wildlife Management and The Wildlife Society Bulletin.
 For each article, we filled out a Google Form survey with de-identified information, which became the dataset shared on this repository.
 The scripts then take that data and create the results and figures that we include in the manuscript.

 2. Methods for processing the data: